 The lighting subsystem is purposed to provide the necessary radiation for the plants to undergo photosynthesis.
-Tentatively, the LEDs will be used to deliver only the proper blue and red wavelengths that are best absorbed by plants.
-Unnecessary wavelengths would thus be omitted.
-To determine how much LED light is needed from the system, photosensors will be used to detect natural light entering the PhytoHome.
+The LEDs will be used to deliver roughly the proper blue (420-520nm) and red wavelengths (610-720nm) that are best absorbed by plants due to the wavelengths where peak chlorophyll production occurs, as illustrated by FIGURE 12 shown below.
+Unnecessary wavelengths are thereby omitted.
+To determine how much LED light is needed from the system, a photosensor will be used to detect natural light entering the PhytoHome.